Interim Principal — Mrs. Ranae Rice

 As a child, Mrs. Powell grew up in music, dance and athletics.
 Surprisingly, the logging towns she lived in valued highly both artistic and athletic endeavors for all children at all ages.
 Her music teachers and coaches inspired her to study education in order to provide to the younger generations an education that educates the whole person.
 Mrs. Powell’s love for the Orthodox Church, for music and a healthy physical and spiritual self fuels her passion to educate all children in our rich and exquisite tradition.

 She earned her B.Mus. with emphases in Conducting, Vocal Pedagogy and Music Education from Western Washington University and has taught music in numerous Private and Public schools ranging from preschool through university level.
-Frequently sought out as a judge, guest conductor and clinician, Mrs. Powell has worked with many secular and Orthodox Conductors and Choirs in various jurisdictions.
+Mrs. Powell has worked with many secular and Orthodox Conductors and Choirs in various jurisdictions.
 She also served as the Youth Music Specialist for the Greek Orthodox Metropolis of San Francisco Church Music Federation for whom she organized and developed curriculum for Sunday Schools, Choir Conductors, Chanters & Choral Singers.
 Mrs. Powell has received training in Kodaly, Orff, and Dalcroze-Eurhythmics philosophies as well as BrainDance by Anne Green Gilbert & Dionne Kamara.

 Currently, she is soprano section leader for the choir KLIROS.
 She lives in Portland with her husband, two daughters, and two cats.